how do i know if my battery is agm

 At this point in this article, we believe that you would have known the different acid battery types and be able to figure them out when the need arises.

-Identifying an AGM battery is quite simple but deciding to get a confirmation from a Mechanic or the Manufacturer won’t be the wrong thing to do.
+Identifying an AGM battery is quite simple, but deciding to get confirmation from a mechanic or the manufacturer won’t be the wrong thing to do.

 If you are considering replacing your liquid acid battery, get an AGM battery.

 It is a better replacement because of its ease of use and ease of maintenance.
-It is much safer as you don’t have to worry about spillage and is less expensive too.
+It is much safer, as you don’t have to worry about spillage, and it is less expensive too.

 Do let us know in the comment section if this article helped you in any way.